phalcon-orphanage/docs/en/reference/validation.rst

     }

-Is important that validators return a valid boolean value indicating if the validation was successful or not.
+It is important that validators return a valid boolean value indicating if the validation was successful or not.

 Validation Messages
 -------------------